SAMexpert logo

 Tracking of online activities

 Our discovery tools must at least be able to track all online activities before filtering them down to only SaaS-related ones.
-That is performed at the next step – Recognition, and there'll be another article about it.
+That is performed at the next step – Recognition.
 We need a way to see all that our users visit online.
 The discovery scope is not limited to HTTP(S).
 SaaS applications may also use SSH, SFTP and other protocols.

 First attempts to perform SaaS discovery used to concentrate on client devices only via browser plugins.
 Two well-known tool vendors offered solutions that used a Chrome browser plugin as the core.
 The limitations are so apparent that I'm not sure I have to explain them, but here you are.
 Firstly, you would have to restrict all your users to Chrome on all platforms, probably Windows and OSX, and maybe Linux(es).
 That would require revoking a ton of rights from users, so they aren't able to install or run other browsers, remove or disable Chrome plugins, use Incognito mode, etc.